veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To see sample scenarios for each kind of access control, go to [Sample use case scenarios](#use-case-scenarios).

-### Admin roles

-Customers can assign users different admin roles depending on how many permissions they want to grant them.

--   **User Admin** - A User Admin can add, approve, and remove users within a tenant.

--   **Group Admin** - A Group Admin can add or remove users from a group they manage within a tenant.

--   **Application Admin** - An Application Admin can view, add, and delete licenses for users and groups to the application.
-They can also change application settings such as automatic license assignment.

 ## VTM terminology and tips

 -   User account – A representation of the user as an identity.